Results and questions on matchings in groups and vector subspaces of fields: Matchings in linear subspaces of field extensions

 \subsection{Primitive subspaces}

 Let $L/F$ be a field extension and suppose $A$ and $B$ are two $F$-subspaces of $L$ with $\dim_FA=\dim_FB<\infty$ and $1\notin B$.
 Primitive subspaces of $L$ (defined in \cite{MR3723776}) naturally arise in deciding if $A$ is matched to $B$ (cf. Definition \ref{linear definition}).
 To elaborate, we review the following situations from the literature where the answer is positive: \begin{itemize} \item $A$ is matched to $B$ if the adjunction of any non-zero element of $B$ to $F$ generates $L$, i.e. if the subspace $B$ is primitive \cite[Theorem 4.2]{MR3723776}; \item $A$ is matched to $B$ if $A=B$ \cite[Theorem 5.1]{MR2735391}; \item $A$ is matched to $B$ if $L/F$ has no proper finite intermediate extension $E/F$ of degree larger than one \cite[Theorem 5.2]{MR2735391}.\footnote{A refinement of this result appears in \cite[Theorem 5.5]{2012arXiv1208.2792E}: In any extension $L/F$, $A$ can be matched to $B$ if $\dim_FA=\dim_FB$ is smaller than $\min_{F\subsetneq E\subseteq F}[E:F]$.
 See \cite[Corollary 3.6]{MR3723776} for the corresponding group-theoretic result.} \end{itemize} Notice that, as discussed in \S1, these results have parallels in the context of matching a finite subset $A$ of an abelian group $G$ to another finite subset $B$ which is of the same size and does not contain the identity element of $G$ (see \cite[Proposition 3.4]{MR1618439}, \cite[Theorem 2.1]{MR1618439} and \cite[Theorem 3.1]{MR1618439} respectively).
 The proofs utilize a \textit{dimension criterion} which is based on a linear version of Hall's marriage theorem.
 (Similarly, Hall's marriage theorem is used in the proof of the aforementioned results from \cite{MR1618439}.)
-The dimension criterion asserts that inequalities \eqref{intersection criterion} are necessary and sufficient conditions for an ordered basis $\{a_1,\dots,a_n\}$ of $A$ to be matched to an ordered basis of $B$. \begin{example} This example, adapted from \cite{MR2735391}, demonstrates a situation where a subspace cannot be matched to another, and should be regarded as a linear analogue of an example mentioned in Remark \ref{prime only}: Let $E:=F(a)$ be a proper subfield of $L$ where $a\in L$ is algebraic over $F$ of degree $k>1$.
-Set $A$ to be the same as $E$, meaning $A=\langle 1,a,\dots,a^{k-1}\rangle$.
-We claim that $A$ is not matched to $B:=\langle a,\dots,a^{k-1},x\rangle$ where $x$ is chosen arbitrarily from $L\setminus E$ (notice that $B$ is also of dimension $k$ and does not have $1$).
-This is due to the fact for any basis $\{a_1,\dots,a_k\}$ of $A$, subspaces $a_i^{-1}A\cap B$ all coincide with $\langle a,\dots,a^{k-1}\rangle$, thus \eqref{intersection criterion} fails when $\#J>1$. \end{example}
+The dimension criterion asserts that inequalities \eqref{intersection criterion} are necessary and sufficient conditions for an ordered basis $\{a_1,\dots,a_n\}$ of $A$ to be matched to an ordered basis of $B$.